Is jojoba oil comedogenic?

 You can use this oil without any worry that your skin might respond allergic to the oil.

-The study also suggested that if you want to use jojoba oil as a supplement to your skincare in a routine, then it is the perfect product.
+The study also suggested that if you want to use jojoba oil as a supplement to your skincare routine, then it is the perfect product.

 This is the reason; you should keep it away from children.
 Pregnant or nursing people must consult with their doctor before changing their oil and shifting to jojoba oil.

-Food and Drug authority do not regulate oils means these are not suitable for eating.
+The food and Drug authority does not regulate oils means these are not suitable for eating.